Surf and Camp around Cornwall: Perfect Packing Guide

 Why Surf and Camp in Cornwall?

-There’s no better place in the UK to surf and camp than Cornwall.
-With its consistent waves, welcoming surf culture, and campsites nestled close to the water, it’s a haven for both novice and experienced surfers.
-Destinations like Bude offer a fantastic blend of reliable surf breaks and well-equipped camping grounds.
-Surfing by day and sleeping under the stars by night is the perfect way to immerse yourself in Cornwall’s natural beauty while enjoying the thrill of the ocean.
+There’s truly no better place in the UK to surf and camp than Cornwall.
+With its consistent swells, friendly surf community, and campsites just moments from the shoreline, it’s a paradise for both beginners and seasoned surfers alike.
+Spots such as Bude perfectly combine dependable surf breaks with comfortable, well-equipped camping options.
+Spend your days catching waves and your nights sleeping beneath the stars — the ideal way to soak up Cornwall’s breathtaking scenery while embracing the freedom of the ocean.

-The Essentials for Your Surf and Camp Adventure
+The Essentials for a Surf and Camp Adventure

 When planning your surf and camp trip, packing the right gear is key.
 Here’s a breakdown of everything you’ll need: